passcod/blook/2017-sep-10-monthly-update.md

 ## Films

-This is a new section, where I'll list films and movies I watched this month and think are good enough to be listed.
+This is a new section, where I’ll list films and movies I watched this month and think are good enough to be listed.

  - [After the Storm](https://en.wikipedia.org/wiki/After_the_Storm_(2016_film)),